datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 *** =instructions
 - The `plotly` and `dplyr` package are already loaded in.
 - Calculate the number of diamonds for each cut/clarity combination using the `count()` function from the [`dplyr`]((https://www.rdocumentation.org/packages/dplyr/versions/0.5.0)) package.
 Assign the result to `diamonds_bucket`.
 - Create a chart of type `"bar"`.
-The `color` of the bar dependents on the `clarity` of the diamond.
+The `color` of the bar depends on the `clarity` of the diamond.
 Bucket your diamonds by the `cut` over the x-axis.

 *** =hint